 Sexual assault can be hard on your mental health.
 You might feel all sorts of emotions after a sexual assault.
 You might feel like you get angry quicker or are more likely to have a meltdown or shutdown.
 You might feel tired or depressed all the time.
 You might feel physically ill or sick.
 All these things are normal to feel after a sexual assault.

 It is a good idea to speak to a therapist or counselor after a sexual assault.
+If you already see a therapist or counselor, consider telling them about what happened.
+(Keep in mind that therapists and counselors are usually mandated reporters.)
 If you do not have a therapist or counselor, there are a few ways you can find one:

-Contact an advocate group near you and ask them for recommendations.
+- Contact an advocate group near you and ask them for recommendations. - Do a web search for "trauma therapist [your area]." - Use Psychology Today's therapist finder.

-If you already see a therapist or counselor, consider telling them about what happened.

-• Do a web search for "trauma therapist [your area]."